gonum/website/content/post/word_ladder.md

 			w := string(b)
 			if w != word {
 				if _, ok := words[w]; ok {
+					// We have found a neighbouring word so we
-					adj = append(adj, w)
+					// can add it to our list of neighbours. adj = append(adj, w)
 				}
 			}